naotsugu/jakartaee-starter/README.md

 This application uses Java17.
 If not installed, Gradle's toolchain support will automatically install Java17.

-To exit the application, press Ctrl + C.
+To exit the application, press `Ctrl + C`.

 ## Detection of source changes

 Once the application is launched, changes to the source code are monitored.
-Changes to web resources under web/src/main/webapp are immediately reflected in the application.
+Changes to web resources under `web/src/main/webapp` are immediately reflected in the application.

 Changes to the Java code are reflected by updating the archive.
 Execute the following commands in another terminal.